rohitshe/TestXenkoRepository/manual/engine/asset-manager/serialization.md

 ## Assets

-User easily access data through their URL through the `AssetManager (ref:{SiliconStudio.Core.Serialization.Assets.AssetManager})`.
+User easily access data through their URL through the @'SiliconStudio.Core.Serialization.Assets.AssetManager'.

 Internally, URL are mapped to a Chunk through the **Index**, and then the **Chunk** is loaded, with its possible sub-objects.